google/error-prone/flags.md

 -Xep:StringEquality:OFF -Xep:StringEquality  [turns on StringEquality check]
 {% endhighlight %}

+If you pass a flag that refers to an unknown check name, by default Error Prone will throw an error.
+You can allow the use of unknown check names by passing the `-XepIgnoreUnknownCheckNames` flag.

-We will continue to support the old-style error-prone disabling flags for a short transition period.
-Those flags have the following syntax:
+We no longer support the old-style Error Prone disabling flags that used the `-Xepdisable:<checkName>` syntax.
-{% highlight bash %}
--Xepdisable:<checkName>[,<checkName>...]
-{% endhighlight %}